buildtesters/buildtest/docs/how_to_use_buildtest.rst

 buildtest can generate tests for system packages using the option ``buildtest build --package <package>``.
-Currently, system package test only perform santiy check against binaries found in the system.
+Currently, system package test only perform sanity check against binaries found in the system.
 The framework will automatically generate binary test by checking the system default paths i.e ``/usr/bin``, ``/usr/local/bin``, ``/usr/sbin``.

 For instance to build test for the system package ``gcc`` you can do the following